floor-licker/tcpstrip/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## ⚖️ Disclaimer

-This software is provided for educational and defensive purposes.
-Users are responsible for ensuring compliance with applicable laws and regulations.
-The authors assume no liability for any misuse of this software.

 Use in production environments should be thoroughly tested and validated for your specific use case.